LESCO Latest News and Updates

 IMF Rejects Tax Reduction on Electricity

-Govt is planning to reduce electricity prices in the next 1-2 months.
+The government is planning to reduce electricity prices in the next 1-2 months.
 They are planning to reduce costs and some taxes.
-However, the IMF rejects the proposal of a reduction in taxes on electricity.
-They said the reduction in taxes will affect the tax collection and Govt will not be able to fulfil the tax collection target.
+However, the IMF rejects the proposal to reduce taxes on electricity.
+They said the reduction in taxes will affect the tax collection, and the government will not be able to fulfil the tax collection target.

 Free Solar Panels

 Punjab Govt is going to distribute free solar panels to consumers.
-The CM Punjab announced to give solar panels to 100000 domestic consumers.
+The CM of Punjab announced that it would give solar panels to 100,000 domestic consumers.
 They can apply or register online for this scheme.
 The Govt announced giving 500-watt and 1000-watt systems to consumers.
 It is a permanent relief to electricity consumers as they will get free electricity.

 Huge Number Of Net Metering Applications

-Due to increasing prices of Electricity in the country, consumers are moving to Solar Energy.
+Due to the increasing prices of Electricity in the country, consumers are moving to Solar Energy.
 They not only try to cover their demand for electricity with Solar Panels but also try to export it to the National Grid.
-For exporting electricity they require ” Green Meter ” or ” Net Metering “.
+For exporting electricity, they require a ” Green Meter ” or ” Net Metering “.

-A lot of net metering applications are pending in DISCOS, their capacity surpasses the total production of the national grid.
+A lot of net metering applications are pending in DISCOS, and their capacity surpasses the total production of the national grid.
 NEPRA has revealed this in its recent report.
-The total capacity of pending applications is 58822 Mega Watt.
+The total capacity of pending applications is 58822 megawatt.

 NEPRA Reveals Original Cost Of Electricity

 In its recent report, NEPRA reveals the original cost of electricity, which is the cost at which electricity is produced.
 You will be shocked to know the original electricity production cost of Rs 7.62 per unit.
-Govt sells this electricity at Rs 45 per unit to consumers.
-NEPRA said this huge increase in the sale price is due to 7 types of taxes and surcharges which Govt levies.
+The government sells this electricity to consumers at Rs 45 per unit.
+NEPRA said this huge increase in the sale price is due to 7 types of taxes and surcharges that the government levies.

-The actual electricity price is Rs 7.62 per unit while consumers are charged Rs 45 per unit.
+The actual electricity price is Rs 7.62 per unit, while consumers are charged Rs 45 per unit.
 This is the main reason for increased electricity bills.
 The consumers are paying high electricity charges due to these taxes.
-If govt is willing to give relief to electricity consumers then they should abolish these taxes to lower the prices significantly.
+If the government is willing to give relief to electricity consumers, then it should abolish these taxes to lower the prices significantly.

 Govt Plans to Cut Electricity Prices

-Govt is working hard on different plans to cut the electricity tariff from March 2025.
-Govt is doing dialogue with IPPs to lower their tariff and abandon the Capacity Payments, which is a major reason for the price hike.
-Recently Govt has terminated contracts of 6 IPPs and working on terminating more.
+The government is working on various plans to reduce the electricity tariff from March 2025.
+The government is doing dialogue with IPPs to lower their tariff and abandon the Capacity Payments, which is a major reason for the price hike.
+Recently, the government has terminated contracts of 6 IPPs and is working on terminating more.

-If govt succeeds in its plans then the consumers will receive a huge relief in electricity tariff.
+If govt succeeds in its plan, then the consumers will receive a huge relief in the electricity tariff.
 Currently, the reports show that Govt is planning to reduce tariffs from RS 12 to RS 15 per unit from March 2025.
 Let’s hope for the best.

 LESCO Has Started Acting on PM Package

 LESCO has started acting on the PM’s Winter Package this month.
-It issues bills for this month with new rates and gives relief where applied.
+It issues bills for this month with new rates and gives relief where applicable.
 The users with additional consumption of electricity have received bills with reduced tariffs for additional usage.
-This will continue till FEB and consumers will enjoy this discounted tariff.
+This will continue till FEB, and consumers will enjoy this discounted tariff.

 Prime Minister’s Winter Package